nus-cs2103-AY2324S1/ip/docs/index.md

 2. Download the latest `duke.jar` from [here](https://github.com/wqseemingly/ip/releases).

-3. Copy the file to the folder you want to use as the _home folder_ for your AddressBook.
+3. Copy the file to the folder you want to use as the _home folder_ for your Task Manager.

 4. Open a command terminal, `cd` into the folder you put the jar file in, and use the `java -jar duke.jar` command to run the application.<br>
    A GUI similar to the below should appear in a few seconds.
 Note how the app contains some sample data.<br>